 Cutting out dishes that are high in sodium is especially important.
 Salty foods can lead to water retention, consequently raising your blood pressure.
 This can be dangerous for people with cirrhosis.

-If your disease is in its earliest stages, an occasional shake of the salt shaker may be fine.
-Talk to your doctor about how much sodium is appropriate for you.
-If they advise you to cut back, you’ll most likely restrict your diet to 2,000 milligrams or less each day.
+If your disease is in its earliest stages, an occasional shake of the salt shaker may be fine, but you should reach out to your healthcare provider about how much sodium is appropriate for you.

 Cut back on your sugar intake

-Your nutritional needs likely won’t stray far from the typical nutritional guidelines, though your doctor can provide you with individual benchmarks.
+If you’re living with hepatitis C, your nutritional needs likely won’t stray far from the typical nutritional guidelines, though your healthcare provider can provide you with individual benchmarks.